Divinesoumyadip/vera-bot/README.md

 Production-grade message engine.
 FastAPI server implementing all 5 required endpoints.

+## Why this approach

+The naive way is to dump everything into the LLM and pray.
+That gives generic output.
+I split it: Python decides *what* to send and *when*, LLM only writes the words.
+Means I get determinism + good copy.

+## Tradeoffs I'm aware of

+- In-memory store loses state on restart.
+Fine for the challenge, would use Redis in prod.
+- Customer reply path took 3 iterations.
+First version branched on customer_id, second on customer object, finally just on from_role.
+- Fallback templates are verbose.
+Could compress with a template DSL but didn't have time.

+## Stuff I'd add with more time

+- Per-merchant learning (track which triggers each merchant engages with)
+- Better Hindi-English code-mix tuning (current version sometimes sounds robotic)
+- Real metrics endpoint, not just logs

 ## Architecture
 **Signal-selection pipeline → LLM writer** (not LLM thinker).
 <img width="1280" height="428" alt="image" src="https://github.com/user-attachments/assets/eb0fe177-2512-43a9-970d-388b38bf9a12" />